KenT2/tboplayer/README.md

-A GUI interface using jbaiter's pyomxplayer wrapper to control omxplayer, with youtube-dl integration and ability to find lyrics
+A GUI interface using jbaiter's pyomxplayer wrapper to control omxplayer, with youtube-dl integration and support for lyrics

 INSTALLATION
 ============